 - A Salesforce Professional, Unlimited or Enterprise edition, which can allow Apex classes to be run from a Managed Package.

 - Ensure that API Access is enabled on your Organization.
 Salesforce Organizations in Trial Mode will normally not have API access enabled.

 - The Salesforce integration is only available to accounts on Business or Digital Operations plans.
 Please contact our Sales Team if you would like to upgrade to a plan featuring the Salesforce integration.

 - An Admin, Global Admin or Account Owner base role is required for configuration.
 If you're not sure what role you have, or if you need your permissions adjusted, visit our sections on Checking Your User Role or Changing User Roles.

-- Navigate to the Configuration menu, select API Access and then click the Create New API Key button.
+- Navigate to the Apps & Add ons and select API Access and click Create New API Key.